-- > Inform the parents and the student that the Board of Management is being asked to consider expulsion. - > Ensure that parents have: all relevant records: the allegation(s) against the student; the matters investigated by the Principal; and written notice of the grounds on which the Board of Management is being asked to consider expulsion - Provide the Board of Management with the same comprehensive records as are given to parents. - > Notify the parents of the date of the hearing by the Board of Management and invite them to that hearing. - Offer the support of the Home School Community Liaison Teacher throughout the process - Advise the parents that they may make a written and oral submission to the Board of Management.
+- > Inform the parents and the student that the Board of Management is being asked to consider expulsion. - Ensure that parents have: all relevant records: the allegation(s) against the student; the matters investigated by the Principal; and written notice of the grounds on which the Board of Management is being asked to consider expulsion - Provide the Board of Management with the same comprehensive records as are given to parents. - > Notify the parents of the date of the hearing by the Board of Management and invite them to that hearing. - Advise the parents that they may make a written and oral submission to the Board of Management.